Trump and Xi to Hold First Beijing Summit With Boeing Deal and Tech CEOs in Spotlight

 Key Points

-Agenda includes tariffs, AI communication, rare earth controls, Taiwan, and China's role in the Iran war
+Tariffs, rare earth export controls, Taiwan, and China's role in the Iran war remain on the official agenda

 Questions Answered